Price drops and restocks rarely happen at convenient times.

 5) Website change monitoring (best general solution)

-A page-level monitor watches any URL and alerts you when the content changes.
+A page-level monitor watches any publicly accessible URL and alerts you when the content changes.

 The workflow that actually scales: monitor + summarize